 The Council must comply with State Environmental Policy Act (SEPA), Chapter 43.21C RCW, which requires consideration of probable significant adverse environmental impacts of certain government actions, including approval or denial of an application to site an energy facility, and possible mitigation.
 EFSEC's SEPA rules are set out in Chapter 463-47 WAC.
-The Council's responsible SEPA official is the EFSEC Director.8 If the Council's SEPA official finds that adverse environmental impacts can be mitigated to nonsignificant levels, EFSEC may issue a mitigated determination of non-significance (MDNS).
+The Council's responsible SEPA official is the EFSEC Director.7 If the Council's SEPA official finds that adverse environmental impacts can be mitigated to nonsignificant levels, EFSEC may issue a mitigated determination of non-significance (MDNS).

 On April 7, 2025, EFSEC's Director, Sonia Bumpus, issued an MDNS followed by a 14-day public comment period.
-Notice of the comment period was provided through local newspapers, and the project mailing list.
 On June 16, 2025, EFSEC issued a Revised MDNS for a 7-day comment period to reflect changes made in response to comments received during the April comment period.
-All mitigation measures identified in the Revised MDNS have been included as conditions of the draft SCA.9
+All mitigation measures identified in the Revised MDNS have been included as conditions of the draft SCA.8